richstu/copydataset/README.md

 Run the below command to setup the environment.

     source set_env.sh
+    voms-proxy-init -voms cms -valid 168:0

 ## (Short) Steps for copying datasets

 Copy one of the meta_* directories to meta.
 Copy the matching json_* directory to jsons.
 Make a results directory.
 Edit the files in the `meta` directory.
+In the mc_dataset_* files, one can also assign a SIGNAL_NAME to a dataset, which is used to be the directory name for the files.
 Run the below commands to get information about the datasets to download.

     make_datasets_jsons.py